Board of Directors &

 John has been on the board of The Mission since 2015 and has served as board President and Secretary.
 He currently serves as an Elder at Faith Bible Church in Mechanicsville, MD.
 He and Tita have three children and two grandchildren.

 Vice President - Board of Directors (Executive Director)

 Richard received a BS in Business Management and AS in Education from Colorado Technical University.
 Richard’s career started as a U.S Marine working as an electrician on A-6 and F-18 aircraft.
 His career has been divided and he has spent over 20 years in Aerospace, with both Boeing and McDonnell Douglas working on multiple development programs and flight test on various aircraft.
 Richard spent 8 years in the private sector running and operating his own successful business.
-He has spent the last 6 years working for the Defense Department, writing Major Weapon System contracts, specializing, currently in Unmanned Aircraft and Super Sonic Targets.
+He has spent the last 10 years working for the Defense Department, writing NAVAIR contracts, specializing, currently in Engineering Services with AIR 2.5.

-As one of the founders of The Mission, Richard for the last 6 years has held the responsibilities that encompass all aspects of The Mission including operations and funding.
+As one of the founders of The Mission, Richard for the last 10 years has been the Executive Director of The Mission and holds the responsibilities that encompass all aspects of The Mission including operations and funding.

 When Richard isn’t managing The Mission or counseling the needy in our community, he is at home in Leonardtown with his wife Brenda and their three black labs.
 They attend and are very active members of Faith Bible Church.

 Secretary - Board of Directors

 Barbara Svenson, originally from Lincoln, Nebraska, has lived in Southern Maryland for nearly 45 years.
 Barbara has a degree in Hearing and Speech Science from the University of Maryland.
 Her first professional endeavor was running a breeding and training facility for Hanoverian horses in Charles County.
 From there she moved into the real estate specializing in both residential and commercial real estate.